Last updated on 06-Mar-2020

 - Smaller markets full of local flavour, like the Campo de Ourique, and the rotating offerings at Mercado da Baixa, Rossio, etc.

 Ever been to Lisbon or planning to visit?
-Feel free to ask questions or leave suggestions of your favourites in the comments!
+Feel free to ask questions or mention your favourites in the comments!